Slovak Republic (1939–1945): Diplomatic recognition

 Following the outbreak of the Second World War, the British and French consulates in Slovakia were closed, and the territory was declared under occupation.
 However, in September 1939, the USSR recognized Slovakia, admitted a Slovak representative, and closed the hitherto operational Czechoslovak legation in Moscow.
 Official Soviet-Slovak diplomatic relations were maintained until the outbreak of the German-Soviet war in 1941, when Slovakia joined the invasion on Germany's side, and the USSR recognized the Czechoslovak government-in-exile; Britain recognized it one year earlier.

-In all, 27 states either de jure or de facto recognized Slovakia.
+In all, 27 states recognized Slovakia.
 They were either Axis countries (like Romania and Hungary) or Axis-dominated semi-independent states (like Vichy France, Manchukuo) or neutral countries like Lithuania, the Netherlands, and Sweden, as well as some beyond Europe (like Ecuador, Costa Rica, Liberia).
 In some cases, Czechoslovak legations were closed (e.g., in Switzerland), but some countries opted for a somewhat ambiguous stand.
 The states that maintained their independence ceased recognizing Slovakia in the late stages of World War II.
 However, some (e.g., Spain) permitted operations of semi-diplomatic representation until the late 1950s.

 The United States never recognized Slovak independence.
 It remained consistent in their initial approach, as they never recognized the Munich Agreement, the extinction of Czechoslovakia, or any territorial changes made to Czechoslovak territory in the period 1938–1939.